vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 with flowers &c. (five upacāras ), HV I 958-59 ( quoting

-Bhav U.) Ajñāsankrānti-A Saṅkrantivrata; begin on a holy sankrānti
+Bhav U.) Ajñāsaṅkrānti-A Saṅkrantivrata; begin on a holy saṅkrānti

 day; Sun deity; at end gift of golden image of Sun with Aruṇa, chariot and seven horses; reward unquestioned sway

 everywhere; HV II.
 738 ( quoting Skanda ).
 Ajyakambala-vidhi-One of the 14 yātrās of Bhuvaneśvara ;

-when Sun enters Makara-rāśi; GK 191.
-Adityavāra-has various names ( 12 in all ) when conjoined with
+when Sun enters Makara-rāśi; GK 191. Ādityavāra-has various names ( 12 in all ) when conjoined with

 certain tithis, nakṣatras and months; it is Nanda in M. śu.
 6, when nakta and anointing Sun image with ghee and offering flowers of Agasti tree and white sandalwood paste and guggulu-dhūpa and naivedya of apūpa; HV II 522–23, KKV 10-12; it is Bhadra when Bh. śu. has Sunday; one may observe nakta or fast on that day, offer in the noon mālati flowers, white candana paste, vijaya incense; HV II 523-24, KKV 12–13; in the same way Saumya (Sunday with Robiṇi nakṣatra ); Kāmada ( Sunday on Mārg, śu.
-6); Jaya (Sunday in Daksiṇāyana ); Jayanta (Sunday in Uttarāyana ); Vijaya ( Sunday on su. p with Rohiṇi); Putrada (Sunday with Rohips or Hasta, fast and śrāddha with pindas); Adityābhimukha (Sunday on Māgha dark 7, ekabhakta, japa of Mahāśvetā mantra from morning till sunset ); Hṣdaya ( Sunday with sankrānti when observance of nakta, facing the Sun in a Sun temple and japa of Adityabrdaya mantra 108 times); Rogaha (Sunday on Pūryāphalguni, worship with arka flowers collected in a bowl of arka leaves ); Mahāśvetāpriya (Sunday and solar eclipse, fast, japa of Mahāśvetā ); Mahāśvetā mantra is ‘hrīm hrim sa iti'(vide HV II, 521).
+6); Jaya (Sunday in Daksiṇāyana ); Jayanta (Sunday in Uttarāyana ); Vijaya ( Sunday on su. p with Rohiṇi); Putrada (Sunday with Rohips or Hasta, fast and śrāddha with pindas); Adityābhimukha (Sunday on Māgha dark 7, ekabhakta, japa of Mahāśvetā mantra from morning till sunset ); Hṣdaya ( Sunday with saṅkrānti when observance of nakta, facing the Sun in a Sun temple and japa of Ādityabrdaya mantra 108 times); Rogaha (Sunday on Pūryāphalguni, worship with arka flowers collected in a bowl of arka leaves ); Mahāśvetāpriya (Sunday and solar eclipse, fast, japa of Mahāśvetā ); Mahāśvetā mantra is ‘hrīm hrim sa iti'(vide HV II, 521).
 For the last ten, vide KKV 12-23,

 HV II.
-524-528 ( with variations in both works ).
-Adityamandala-vidhi-On a circle made with red sandalwood
+524-528 ( with variations in both works ). Ādityamaṇḍala-vidhi-On a circle made with red sandalwood

 paste or saffron, place pastry made with white wheat or barley flour mixed with jaggery and ghee (from cow milk)